 Winterthur Research Fellowships

-Academic, independent, and museum scholars as well as advanced graduate students are invited to apply for short- and long-term residental research fellowships.
-Fellows conduct research in a broad range of scholarly topics and academic disciplines, including: material culture studies, social and cultural history, art history. literary studies, American studies, design history, the decorative arts, landscape architecture and design, consumer culture, and conservation studies covering global topics from the 17th to the 20th centuries.
+Academic, independent, and museum scholars as well as advanced graduate students are invited to apply for short- and long-term residential, remote, and hybrid research fellowships.
+We welcome new and critical approaches to a broad range of scholarly topics and academic disciplines, including: material culture studies, social and cultural history, social justice, museum practice, art history, literary studies, American studies, design history, the decorative arts, landscape architecture and design, consumer culture, and conservation studies covering global topics from the 17th to the 20th centuries.
+We also support fellowships designed for artists, writers, filmmakers, horticulturists, craftspeople, and others who wish to examine, study, and immerse themselves in Winterthur's vast collections in order to inspire creative and artistic works for general, non-academic audiences.

 Top Image: 1973.454.1,.2 Gift of Mrs. Harry W. Lunger; 1968.185, .186, .190, .192 Gift of Mr. Charles van Ravenswaay